867380699/867380699.github.io/_posts/2019-04-03-TypeScript笔记.md

 ---

-TypeScript is a language for application-scale JavaScript.
 TypeScript adds optional types to JavaScript that support tools for large-scale JavaScript applications for any browser, for any host, on any OS.
 TypeScript compiles to readable, standards-based JavaScript.

 # Basic Types
 ```ts